Can the Oilers target Nathan Beaulieu with their second 1st round pick?

 I have defended Gary Bettman in the past, but I have to give him the middle finger for his comments earlier about it “not working there unless they sell tickets” when the same should be said about other floundering teams.
 It’s obvious that this was overdue.
 Good on the city of Winnipeg for coming up huge and selling out all their target seasons tickets.
 For now, I love you, but I look forward to hating your team!

-Putting On The Foil is a participant in the Amazon.com.ca, Inc. Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.ca.
+Putting On The Foil is a participant in the Amazon.ca and .com, Inc. Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.ca and Amazon.com.
 This site does not earn a profit, and all money earned is used to help lower the cost of hosting fees.

 - Racki: So far they’re doing well.. score wise, anyways.
 Some of the usual non-pretty defense.

 - dawgtoy: This game has the making for another home game embarrassment.
 Please hockey gods, let them not suck....

 - Steve-O: I’m watching my niece play tonight so needless to say I’ll be watching better hockey.

 - john: It sucks when the team guts out a tough win against an opponent who seems to have their number & we...

 - hemmerlady: Well happy we greased out a win.
 My hopes are sitting on tenterhooks, awaiting their inevitable...